adonisjs/v5-docs/content/api/orm/base-model.md

 ```

 - The results will be order by the primary key in desc order.
-- Internally, the method uses the `where in` SQL clause.
-So it doesn't fail when row for one of the ids is missing.
+- Internally, the method uses the `where in` SQL clause and always returns an array.
-- Optionally, you can also pass [model options](#model-adapter-options) as the 2nd argument.
+- Optionally, you can also pass [model adapter options](#model-adapter-options) as the second argument.

+---

 ### static firstOrNew
 Returns an existing row from the database or creates a local instance of the model, when row for search criteria is not found.